JohnGu9/react-material-components-web/README.md

 }
 ```

-## Sass bundle issue \*

-Recently you may receive warning message from sass.
-Just set your project sass version to `1.77.6` (in `dependencies` or `devDependencies`).
-The Material Design 2 sass file will not be supported by sass 2.0.
-It has no effect on Material Design 3.

 ## What's the library for?

 This library provide react wrapper for Material Design components.
 Both Material Design 2 and 3.
 And the original design is almost intact.